mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 Item TL Cost Sonar Enhancement 9 Cr500

 Swift Fluke Augmentation: This modification reinforces the spine, musculature and nervous system in a Dolphin’s tail, increasing swimming speed significantly.
-The augmentation adds three metres to a Dolphin’s speed and increases sprinting to 90 + twice their Effect of an Athletics (dexterity) check in metres.
+The augmentation adds three meters to a Dolphin’s speed and increases sprinting to 90 + twice their Effect of an Athletics (dexterity) check in meters.

 At TL12, this augment is made from superior materials designed to maximise efficiency.
-This augment adds six metres to a Dolphin’s speed and increases sprinting to 108 + twice their Effect of an Athletics (dexterity) check
+This augment adds six meters to a Dolphin’s speed and increases sprinting to 108 + twice their Effect of an Athletics (dexterity) check

 Item TL Cost Swift Fluke Augmentation 10 Cr20000 Swift Fluke Augmentation 12 Cr35000